Our Packages for Italy

 The secluded Sardinia

-Sardinia is a lesser known Italian island located in the Mediterannean Sea with a breathtaking two thousand-kilometer coastline and a beautiful mountainous territory.
-This is an ideal wedding destination in Italy for those who love secluded white-sand beaches with fewer crowds.
+Sardinia is a lesser known Italian island located in the Mediterranean Sea with a breathtaking two thousand-kilometer coastline and a beautiful mountainous territory.
+This is an ideal destination for micro weddings in Italy for couples in love with secluded white-sand beaches with fewer crowds.
 The island of Sardinia is a lovely place to have an elopement for two or an intimate wedding with your closest friends and families.
-Aside from the privacy that the island offers, you’ll also love the unique regional cuisines served in its local restaurants.
-Have the beach nightlife that you’ve always wanted after your wedding ceremony or better yet, rent a Sardinian restaurant for your wedding reception all night long!
+You’ll also love the unique regional cuisines served in its local restaurants.

 Sorrento, Positano, & the Amalfi Coast

 We’re sure you’ve heard of this Italian region (or rather, island!) somewhere sometime.
 You’ve probably seen photos of ancient Roman ruins, crystal clear beaches of the Sicilian coastline and the famous Limoncello!
 The region of Sicily is just too gorgeous not to be included as our recommended wedding location in Italy.
-If you’re obsessed with the idea of getting married on the beach or an important historic spot in Italy, we can help you plan an intimate wedding in Sicily!
+If you’re obsessed with the idea of getting married on the beach or an important historic spot in Italy, we can help you plan a micro wedding in Sicily!

 The country feel of Tuscany

-You will no doubt be familiar with Italy’s most well-known region, Tuscany.
-It's famous for its peaceful landscapes, artistic influences and high culture, not to mention the wine!
-This Italian region is also known for its medieval castles, picturesque vineyards, rustic farmhouses, impressive country villas, and scenic green hills and valleys.
-These nature’s elements and honest cultural experiences will be part of your wedding when you choose to get married in a Tuscan wedding venue.
-It's a perfect setting for couples who picked an Italian destination wedding because of dreamy countryside views.
-Enjoy a relaxed elopement for two with a glass of Chianti wine or an intimate wedding with a small group in a Tuscan venue.
+Italy’s most well-known region, Tuscany is famous for its peaceful landscapes, artistic influences and high culture, not to mention the wine!
+This Italian region is also popular for its medieval castles, picturesque vineyards, rustic farmhouses, impressive country villas, and scenic green hills and valleys.
+These can all be part of your micro wedding when you choose a Tuscan wedding venue.
+It's a perfect setting for couples who dream of an Italian destination wedding with rich countryside views.

 Cities of love: Rome & Venice